 Blue Magnolia

-99 Molle Street, Hobart, TAS
+99 Molle Street, Hobart

 New work inside the original building hints at a previous layout and two original stairwells, long removed, now are represented by a void and visible upper floor patching.
 Original openings through the thick stone walls remain, and new openings are visually treated as ‘new’.
 The original dual entry doors remain but a new main entry is located to protect the original building fabric.